HewlettPackard/swarm-learning/docs/User/Swarm_Log_Collector.md

-# Log backup from user system
+# Swarm Learning log collector

-This script is to collects logs and basic system informations, if the user face any issues while running the examples.
-Please note that the script will take backup only from the current node.
-So if the user running a multi node example, need to run the script in each node.
+This script is to collect logs and basic system information and create a tar archive file, that can be sent to HPE for troubleshooting any Swarm Learning related issues.

+Please note that the script will collect the logs only from the current host.
+So if the user is running Swarm Learning on multiple hosts, he needs to run the script on each host machine.

-The backup includes:
+The tar archive includes:

       - OS details
       - nvidia details [if user running examples with GPU]
       - Running and exited docker information
-      - docker logs and inspect of all artifacts [SN SWOP SL ML]
+      - docker logs and docker inspect of all artifacts [SN SWOP SL ML]

 Syntax: